pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

 .. currentmodule:: cryptography.hazmat.primitives.kdf

 Key derivation functions derive key material from passwords or other data sources using a pseudo-random function (PRF).
-Each KDF is suitable for different tasks (cryptographic key derivation, password storage, key stretching) so match your needs to their capabilities.
+Different KDFs are suitable for different tasks such as:

+- Cryptographic key derivation

+    Deriving a key suitable for use as input to an encryption algorithm.
+    Typically this means taking a password and running it through an algorithm such as :class:`~cryptography.hazmat.primitives.kdf.PBKDF2HMAC` or HKDF.
+    This process is typically known as `key stretching`_.

+- Password storage

+    When storing passwords you want to use an algorithm that is computationally intensive.
+Legitimate users will only need to compute it once (for example, taking the user's password, running it through the KDF, then comparing it to the stored value), while attackers will need to do it billions of times.
+    Ideal password storage KDFs will be demanding on both computational and memory resources.

 .. class:: PBKDF2HMAC(algorithm, length, salt, iterations, backend):